-On June 12th, Cash Explosion drawings will reopen!
-You can enter your tickets on this date for the drawing on June 19th.
-If you are a winner, your name will be announced on the Cash Explosion show June 27th and you will be contacted the following week by a Game Show representative.
+On June 12, Cash Explosion drawings reopened!
+You can again enter your tickets for future drawings.
+If you are a winner, your name will be announced on the Cash Explosion show and you will be contacted the following week by a Game Show representative.
 Good luck!

 Yes, Entry tickets received by mail will be held in a secure area until drawings reopen.